What should you put on your CTO resume?

 - Write a resume summary only if you have over 3 years of work experience.
 If you don't, write a resume objective instead.

-Attached below is a CTO resume sample illustrating an impeccable CTO Resume summary:
+Attached below is a CTO resume sample illustrating an impeccable Chief Technical Officer resume summary:

 Resume Review Service